feniljain/knowledge-base/vim/README.md

 - set ignorecase (or) \c & \C can be used with the search pattern itself, where the former is for case insensitive and vice versa for latter.
 - After typing /, if you press C-F, it will show you the whole search history
 - For replacing globally using s, use %s
+- Vim allows you to use any regex delimiter in your pattern substitution.
+No need to use / at all, try # instead: :s#/usr/local/bin#/usr/sbin#g

 ## HORIZONTAL SPEED: